frapposelli/vagrant-vcenter/README.md

 Vagrant provider for VMware vCenter ®

-Please note that this is NOT WORKING yet.
+Please note that this is NOT PRODUCTION READY yet.

+If you're feeling adventurous, check the ```develop``` branch.